joelc1225/Marvel-toy-app/README.md

 ### Service

 I used a simple Service to do the database transactions in a background thread.
 With the startActivity intent, I pass in a bundle that has 2 parameters.
 One is the Hero to be inserted\removed and the second is a String key that designates whether it's a 'Insert' or 'Delete" action.
-Once the Service receives that data, it calls the HeroRepository, which then accessing the ROOM DOA and completes the database transaction
+Once the Service receives that data, it calls the HeroRepository, which then accesses the ROOM DOA and completes the database transaction

 # What I messed up =(